Using Crittercism for iOS crash reporting

 What is a dSYM file?

-To really benefit from Crittercism, you have to setup your app project to upload a new dSYM file to Crittercism whenever your app is built for distribution to beta testers or to the App Store.
+To benefit from Crittercism, you have to setup your app project to upload a new dSYM file to Crittercism whenever your app is built for distribution to beta testers or to the App Store.

 Uploading a dSYM file

-In the Crittercism portal, you can upload a zipped dSYM file manually or find information about how to setup a project for automatic file upload.
-It’s really straightforward, but I just want to mention two things:
+The Crittercism dashboard lets you upload a zipped dSYM file manually or find information about how to setup a project for automatic file upload.

 • When I write this (July 2, 2014), the instructions include a typo - $"{SRCROOT}" should be "${SRCROOT}".
-It took me some time to notice this, so mind the quote!
+It took me time to notice this, so mind the quote!

 Dig in!